surma/surma.dev/content/things/rust-to-webassembly.md

 It is with outrage that we discover that our `add` function has been completely removed from the binary.
 All we are left with is a stack pointer, and two globals designating where the data section ends and the heap starts.
 Turns out declaring a function as `pub` is _not_ enough to get it to show up in our final WebAssembly module.
 I kinda wish it was enough, but I suspect `pub` is exclusive about Rust module visibility, not about linker-level visibility.

-The quickest way to change the compiler's behavior is to explicitly give the function an export name:
+The quickest way to change the compiler's behavior is to add the `#[no_mangle]` attribute, although I find its name not very descriptive.

 |||codediff|rust
-+ #[export_name = "add"]
++ #[no_mangle]
   pub fn add(left: usize, right: usize) -> usize {
       left + right
   }
 |||

-If you don’t intend to change the functions external name, you can also use `#[no_mangle]` instead, which will have the same effect.
-I feel like `no_mangle` hides the true intention of the developer here, so I tend to prefer the `export_name`.

-Having given our `add` function an export name, we can compile the project again and inspect the resulting WebAssembly file:
+Although rarely necessary, you can export a function with a different name than its Rust-internal name by using `#[export_name = "..."]`.
+Having makred our `add` function as an export, we can compile the project again and inspect the resulting WebAssembly file:

 |||codediff|wasm
   (module